-- DER Interconnection and operation shall not compromise the safety of the public or EPS Operator's personnel. - DER Interconnection shall not degrade service to any Customers by causing interruptions or power quality events. - DER Interconnection shall not compromise the security or reliability of EPS electrical systems and shall be responsive to EPS Operator's direction during Emergency Conditions or System Emergencies, or to requests to remove the DER from service when EPS Operator is performing work on the circuit to which the DER is connected. - Cost of the DER Interconnections shall be clearly defined and borne by the Interconnection Customer, DER Owner, Developer or DER operator as mandated by applicable tariffs or rules.
-DER Interconnection should not increase Customer rates. - The costs and benefits of the Interconnection of a DER ought to be considered as a function of the benefit it will provide in reaching renewable energy goals set by law.
+- DER Interconnection and operation shall not compromise the safety of the public or EPS Operator's personnel. - DER Interconnection shall not degrade service to any Customers by causing interruptions or power quality events. - causing interruptions or power quality events.
+DER Interconnection shall not compromise the security or reliability of EPS electrical systems and shall be responsive to EPS Operator's direction during Emergency Conditions or System Emergencies, or to requests to remove the DER from service when EPS Operator is performing work on the circuit to which the DER is connected. - the circuit to which the DER is connected.
+Cost of the DER Interconnections shall be clearly defined and borne by the Interconnection Customer, DER Owner,↓ The costs and benefits of the Interconnection of a DER ought to be considered as a function of the benefit it will provide in reaching renewable energy goals set by law.

-All Interconnection Customers, DER Owners, Developers and DER operators of approved DER Interconnections are required to be responsive to EPS Operator's direction and instructions during normal and Emergency Conditions or System Emergencies, or to remove the DER from service when EPS Operator is performing line maintenance or other work on the circuit to which the DER is connected.
+All Interconnection Customers, DER Owners, Developers and DER operators of All interconnection customers, DER Owners, Developers and DER operators of approved DER Interconnections are required to be responsive to EPS Operator's direction and instructions during normal and Emergency Conditions or System Emergencies, or to remove the DER from service when EPS Operator is performing line maintenance or other work on the circuit to which the DER is connected.